 If the UK government grants you a Start-up Visa, Queen Mary is responsible for monitoring the progress of your business against the agreed key performance indicators over the two year period.

-Note that, as a Queen Mary endorsed Start-up Visa permission holder, you will be automatically enrolled on the QIncubator Programme and will have access to Queen Mary’s funding awards with a maximum value of £10,000.
+Note that, as a Queen Mary endorsed Start-up Visa permission holder, you will be able to apply to our QIncubator Programme and to Queen Mary’s funding awards with a maximum value of £10,000.

 As a holder of a Start-up Visa endorsed by Queen Mary, we are obliged to monitor the progress of your business.
 Queen Mary will use a ‘Staged Gate Process’ to do this.
 At least two members of the Queen Mary Endorsement Selection Panel must pass you at each ‘Gate’.
 If you fail at a Gate, you will be allowed one further attempt.